 Sellercloud Support can disable a company.

-Sellercloud has 3 types of product relationships:
+Sellercloud has three types of product relationships:

-Example: An FBA warehouse can deal with FBA inventory; a Dropship warehouse can deal with inventory you do not own; and you can use an Interim warehouse for transfers.
+There are several types of warehouses with different functions available for each type.
+For example, a FBA warehouse can deal with a FBA inventory.
+A Dropship warehouse can deal with inventory you do not own.
+An Interim warehouse can be used for transfers.

-Watch the Warehouse Management Overview video.
+For more information, refer to the Warehouse Management Overview article.

 Orders can be separated into different types:

 - Local orders

 This Help site has an entire section dedicated to orders.

 Sellercloud supports over 100 channels, shopping carts, shipping partners, 3PL services, payment gateways, vendors, repricers, apps and is growing.
 This Help Site documents most of those integrations.
 Here is the list of the current integrations.

 There is no limit to the number of channels you can integrate.
 The only restriction is that a given channel can have only one integration per company.